 Well, not much of a secret, since it turned out to be in the news.
 But it had driven the family apart even further than it had already been at the time.

-And Shirley and Edward were visiting their grandmother Ethel Fones Bonesteel when the accident occurred.
-During a holiday weekend.
+Shirley and Edward were visiting their grandmother Ethel Fones Bonesteel when the accident occurred.
+During the July 4th holiday weekend.

 Ethel was teaching her friend, a neighbor, how to drive.
 She didn’t have a driving teaching license, and her friend didn’t have a learner permit.
 The newspaper reported the car they were driving was a 1930 model – what company, I don’t know, but it’s a good bet that it was difficult to steer.
 No “power steering” back then.
 No plastic.
 By today’s standards, it would have been a monster.